 Left arrow imageor

 Right arrow image– number of users who clicked the control icon to see the next asset.
-Please note that for Carousel, the control icons are not shown by default.
+Please note that only for Train, the control icons are shown by default.

 3D cube (horizontal), Blinds swipe and 3D roller (horizontal)